popolee0513/Data-Engineering-Note/README.md

             allow_large_results= True,
             dag= dag)
          ```
-       - get the metadata of the tables or check if the table exists or not
+       - Get the metadata of the tables or check if the table exists or not

          ```sql
          -- Returns metadata for tables in a single dataset.